csvpath/csvpath/docs/variables.md

     [#c==#b]

-Variables are always set unless they are flagged with the `.onmatch` qualifier.
+Variables are always set unless they are flagged with the `.onmatch` or another qualifier described above.
 That means:

     $file.csv[*][ @imcounting.onmatch = count_lines() no()]